TortoiseWolfe/rn_Turtorial_Outline/zzz.md

   const navigationState = useRootNavigationState();
   const { user } = useAuth();

-  // If the router isn't ready, don't do anything if (!navigationState?.key) {
+  // If the router isn't ready, do nothing if (!navigationState?.key) {
     return null;
   }